 Tight is Often Right

 The term “hole-in-the-wall” certainly paints a visual of a cozy space.
-This is exactly what we found at GG’s Barbacoa Cafe.
-Our research had showed us photos of chef inspired cuisine, but walking through the door made us wonder if we were in the right place.
+This is exactly what we found at GG’s Barbacoa Café.
+Our research had shown us photos of chef-inspired cuisine, but walking through the door made us wonder if we were in the right place.
 The place was full of customers when we arrived, but a small group was finishing up.
 Being locals, we knew one of them and chatted for a couple of minutes about this location.
 By the end of our conversation, we were pretty sure we would not be disappointed.

 Watch Out Kansas City